oAGoulart/wrappem/README.md

 The first implementation I made used the same method described in the article to create a proxy DLL, this version however modifies a DLL/Exe imports table to force Windows to import your payload DLL into the process.

 If you're interested in this method you can learn more about [PE Format](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) and the [Import Table](http://sandsprite.com/CodeStuff/Understanding_imports.html) (it's a lot of stuff tho, so get some coffee first).
-Also, consider checking my brief explanation on how this tool works [here](https://oagoulart.github.io/how-does-wrappem-work).
+Also, consider checking my brief explanation on how this tool works here: [Injecting payloads in DLLs](https://oagoulart.github.io/rambles/injecting-payloads-in-dlls).

 ## Usage